Estate Talk Blog

 There may be a potential win-win at the end of all this complexity – a benefit for the family and a benefit for a charity.
 Talking through these possibilities with an estate planner may actually yield some solutions that weren’t necessarily apparent before.

-Talk with an estate planning attorney at Windy City Legal today about how our approach of Estate Planning for Life can address some essential questions you’re facing today and provide a solid foundation for the future.
+Talk with an estate planning attorney at Windy City Legal today about how our approach can address some essential questions you’re facing today and provide a solid foundation for the future.

 Estate Planning When A Child Has Substance Abuse Issues